audreylim/go-presenter/README.md

-# Go Presenter
+# Presenter

-Go Presenter builds on top of the [go present tool](https://github.com/golang/tools) to support presenter notes on a second screen.
+Presenter builds on top of the [go present tool](https://github.com/golang/tools) to support presenter notes on a second screen.

 ## Demo